Searchbreed

 See Spot & Tango

-What a Dachshund actually costs year one
+What to budget for a Dachshund in year one.

 Food (year one)